tensorlayer/TensorLayer/docs/user/development.rst

 Testing
 ~~~~~~~

-TuneLayer has a code coverage of 100%, which has proven very helpful in the past,
+TensorLayer has a code coverage of 100%, which has proven very helpful in the past,
 but also creates some duties:

 * Whenever you change any code, you should test whether it breaks existing